 It’s also an extremely useful tool for insurance companies and technical support teams within a business, as you can receive MMS messages from customers as well.
 This could prevent you from having to send an engineer out, or just simply give irate customers an instant response for a greater peace of mind.

 You can learn more about how to use and send MMS online in my recent post.

 If you want to create a message that stands out, try sending an MMS with our award-winning platform today.
 It’s free to sign up and can be connected to your CRM system, software or app using our SMS API for a more integrated approach.

-Or to find out more about MMS, take a look at our dedicated page.
+Or to find out more about MMS marketing solution, take a look at our dedicated page.